varCharlie/ssh-agent-keepalive/README.md

     User <USERNAME HERE>
 ```

-This ssh config will setup agent forwarding and connection multiplexing for all SSH hosts,
+This `ssh_config` will setup agent forwarding and connection multiplexing for all SSH hosts,
-using the key provided by IdentityFile.
-You can leave IdentityFile off and ssh will cycle
+using the key provided by `IdentityFile`.
+You can leave `IdentityFile` off and ssh will cycle
 through the keys in your agent... this may count as a failed login attempt and could potentially
 lead to a server lockout if you have multiple other keys in your agent that get tried first.